vectara/vectara-docs/www/docs/migration-guide-api-v2.md

 ensures that your requests are properly formatted and handled by the REST 2.0 API.

-## Corpus Key introduction
+## Corpus Key replaces Corpus ID

-Vectara REST API 2.0 introduces the `corpus_key` which is a unique identifier for each corpus.
-As part of the 1.0 to 2.0 migration, all existing corpora IDs have been converted with an appended ID to create the `corpus_key`.
-For example, you had a 1.0 corpus named "employee handbook" with an ID of `10`.
+In v1, each corpus had a unique `corpus_id` assigned at corpus creation.
+Vectara REST API 2.0 introduces the `corpus_key` which is a user-defined, unique identifier for each corpus.
+As part of the 1.0 to 2.0 migration, all existing corpus IDs have been converted with an appended ID to create the `corpus_key`.
+For example, you had a 1.0 corpus named "employee handbook" with an `corpus_id` of `10`.
 In 2.0, this `corpus_key` value is `employee_handbook_10`:

 `/v2/corpora/Employee_Handbook_10` - API 2.0 endpoint with corpus_key

 Going forward, when you create a new corpus, you can specify a custom `corpus_key`.
+The `corpus_id` from v1 is only retained for internal purposes for users migrating to v2.
+In v2, the new user-defined `corpus_key` is the main identifier for each corpus.

 **Action items:**

 * [Retrieve a list](/docs/rest-api/list-corpora) of corpora in the account with the [List Corpora API definition](/docs/api-reference/admin-apis/corpus/list-corpora).
-* Update any code that references the v1 `corpusId` to use the v2 `corpus_key` format.
+* Update any code that references the v1 `corpus_id` to use the v2 `corpus_key` format.

 ### Corpus object changes